Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 ***What has happened?*** The rule "give priority to partitions having the 'active' flag set during the automatic drive to device and partition assignment at boot time" applies to all partitions on all devices, not only to the first device.
 Taking into account both the master and the slave devices, the only partition having the "active" flag set is the first partition on the slave device, and therefore this one is assigned to drive A: (and since we copied the Nextor system files to it, the system has booted from it).
 Drive B: has then been mapped to the first suitable partition still unassigned, which is the 50M one on the master device.

 k.
-Map partition 2 of slave device to drive B: (`C:MAPDRV B: 2 2 0`).
+Map partition 2 of slave device to drive B: (`MAPDRV B: 2 2 0`).
 Copy the MSXDOS.SYS and COMMAND.COM files to drive B: (remember that the floppy holding these files is now mapped in C:).

 l.
 Go to BASIC, run FDISK, and set the "active" flag of partition 3 (16M) in the master device and of partition 2 (15M) in the slave device.